 - Lists and indexes.
 This website is primarily composed of lists, indexes, and tables of contents.
 Creating and publishing an index of a copyrighted work does not violate the copyright of the original work.

-- Materials from LDS.org.
-Throughout the site you will find links to sheet music, audio recordings, and other materials that the Church makes publicly available on LDS.org.
+- Materials from the Church website.
+Throughout the site you will find links to sheet music, audio recordings, and other materials that the Church makes publicly available at ChurchofJesusChrist.org.
 Linking to materials on another site does not violate copyright – including hotlinking, inline linking, or embedding content using <img>, <iframe>, <audio>, and <video> tags.

 - Scanned images from Archive.org and Google Books.
 Many hymnbooks that are now in the public domain have been scanned and made available for free at Archive.org and Google Books.
 I link to many public domain book cover images and page scans from these websites.
 Public domain books are not protected by copyright.